IRLI Files Brief in the Ninth Circuit in Support of Arizona’s Right to Refuse Benefits to Illegal Al

 Returning the Rule of Law to the People of Arizona

-(Washington, D.C.) – This week the Immigration Reform Law Institute (IRLI) filed a friend-of-the-court brief in the U.S. Court of Appeals for the Ninth Circuit in support of the state of Arizona who was sued by an illegal alien pressure group to force the state into granting eligibility for driver’s licenses to millions of illegal aliens falling under the Obama Administration’s lawless Deferred Action for Childhood Arrivals (DACA) program.
+(Washington, D.C.) – Today, the Immigration Reform Law Institute (IRLI) filed a friend-of-the-court brief (attached here) in the U.S. Court of Appeals for the Ninth Circuit in support of the State of Arizona who was sued by an illegal alien pressure group to force the state into granting eligibility for driver’s licenses to millions of illegal aliens falling under the Obama Administration’s lawless Deferred Action for Childhood Arrivals (DACA) program.
 In the case of Arizona Dream Act Coalition v.
-Brewer (Civil Action No. 15-15307), the State Defendants are asking the Ninth Circuit to reverse the lower court’s decision to mandate that they issue the licenses or be in violation of the Equal Protection clause of the Fourteenth Amendment.
-The Obama Administration has filed a friend-of-the-court brief on the side of the pressure groups plaintiffs.
+Brewer (Civil Action No. 15-15307), Arizona is asking the full Ninth Circuit to hear the case and reverse a three-judge panel of the court who ruled in April that Arizona’s policy is preempted by federal law.